This page informs you of your dental entitlements. Should you have any queries please contact the surgery where we will be happy to help you.

 If you are currently employed or self-employed with sufficient PRSI contributions you are entitled to a free dental examination once a year.

-The Government are introducing Subsidised Teeth Cleaning for PRSI Patients (including Self-Employed) with appropriate contributions.
+The Government have introduced Subsidised Teeth Cleaning for PRSI Patients (including Self-Employed) with appropriate contributions.

 Private Scale and Polish €40